UnitTesters/utcom-blog-data/blog/munit/Unit-Testing-DataWeave-JSON-output.md

 ~~~~~~
 In the [previous post](https://unittesters.com/blog/2016/07/20/Unit-Testing-Mule-DataWeave-Scripts-with-MUnit/) about unit testing DataWeave scripts with MUnit and JUnit, I showed you how to Java and CSV output of DataWeave scripts.
 We also looked at some error troubleshooting in dataweave scripts.

+Now, lets look at DataWeave with JSON output and how we can test the content of our output with MUnit and JUnit.

 ## DataWeave Script

-Let's use the same DataWeave script from our previous post and change the output type to `application/json`.
+Let's use the same DataWeave script from our [previous post](https://unittesters.com/blog/2016/07/20/Unit-Testing-Mule-DataWeave-Scripts-with-MUnit/) and change the output type to `application/json`.

 ```scala
 %dw 1.0